 of maintaining and/or improving their bell installations.

-Secretary to the Grants Committee of the Guild, which shall have the power after considering an application
+to the Grants Committee of the Guild, which shall have the power after considering an application to approve

-to approve a grant from the Fund.
-Grants will not be considered for any work which has not received approval
+a grant from the Fund.
+Grants will not be considered for any work which has not received prior approval at

 The Guild Committee shall appoint three Trustees for the Fund.
-Any two of them may sign cheques drawn on the
+The Trustees shall not also be Executive Officers

-Fundís Bank Account.
-The Trustees shall have the power to invest or otherwise deal with such sums as the Guild
+signatories to the Fund.
+The Trustees shall have the power to invest or otherwise deal with such sums as the

-Committee may place in their hands.
-The Trustees shall make payments out of the Fund only as directed by the
+Guild Committee may place in their hands.
+The Trustees shall make payments out of the Fund only as directed